OpenFn/Tostan-CommCare-Amp/README.md

 ## Solution Overview
 Tostan uses CommCare for M&E data collection.
 To integrate CommCare with Salesforce Amp Impact for centralized monitoring and analysis of survey responses, OpenFn integrates select CommCare forms with Salesforce `Surveys`.

-Every CommCare form submission --> creates:
+For every CommCare form submission --> OpenFn will create the following in Salesforce:
 - 1 "Survey" record (1 `ampi__Submission__c` for every CC form) and
 - X number of related "Question" records (1 `ampi__Question___c` record for every CC question to be mapped to SF)